-Otoliths were prepared and read by 'Fish Ageing Services Pty Ltd' (FAS) in Victoria using the techniques described by Anon (2002).
-The SBT otolith reader at the FAS was previously associated with the Central Ageing Facility (CAF), and has read SBT otoliths since 1998.
+One otolith from each fish was selected, weighed to the nearest 0.01 mg and sent to Fish Ageing Services Pty Ltd (FAS) in Victoria for sectioning and reading.
+FAS is a fee-for-service ageing laboratory established in early 2009.
+The SBT otolith reader at the FAS was previously associated with the Central Ageing Facility (CAF), and has read SBT otoliths since 1999.
+The technique to read SBT otoliths developed by CSIRO was transferred to the CAF prior to and during the CCSBT's Age Estimation Workshop in 2002 (Anon., 2002).
 All otoliths were embedded by FAS in clear casting polyester resin.
 Four serial transverse sections were cut from each otolith with one section including the primordium.
 The preparation of multiple sections for most otoliths had the advantage of increasing the likelihood of at least one section being clear enough to interpret.
-All sections were mounted on glass slides with resin and polished to $400 \, \mu m$ following the protocols given in Anon (2002).
+All sections were mounted on glass slides with resin and polished to 400 μm following the protocols given in Anon.
+(2002).